russellballestrini/russell.ballestrini.net/content/2017-10-22-so-you-are-planning-a-beta.rst

     Always collect information from potential customers as soon as possible.
     Catch customers while they pursue a solution to their problems.

-Don't just ask for an email address, have them fill out a short survey right away.
+What do I mean?
+Well for startes, don't just ask for an email address, have them fill out a short survey right away.
-If you only ask for an email, your out of luck if you need more information; people will not answer a question after the fact.
+If you only ask for an email, your out of luck if you need more information; people do not often respond later.

-I know, I know ... nobody likes to fill out surveys, so increase their motivation with an incentive or discount.
+I know, I know ... nobody likes to fill out surveys, so power-up their motivation with an incentive or discount.
 Use this survey to earn qualifed leads, remember quality over quantity.

 Come up with a few questions.
-Keep most of the questions open ended; let the survey start the dialog.
-Later, use the responses to break the ice when you email one-on-one.
-Take advantage of the unique situation each lead presents and keep your on boarding emails personal!
+Keep most of the questions open ended to allow them guide the dialog.
+Later, use the responses to break the ice when you send one-on-one emails.
+Each lead will present a unique situation, so take advantage of this and keep your on boarding emails personal!

-**tl;dr** gather interest ASAP and ask questions up front as part of the sign up.
+**tl;dr** - Gather interest for the as soon as possible and ask questions up front as part of the Beta sign up.